AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 ## Methods

-### Measurements

-### Python Code

-### Apparatus Construction

 ## Future Work

 Now that the subteam has a solid understanding of the grounding principles of fluidization and pressure, as well as [Equation 7](#Equation-7) as a guideline to optimize the system, the subteam will move on to focus on fabrication of a prototype system, followed by experimentation, evaluation, and iteration.
 */
-The subteam now has a prototype system assembled (with the exact parameters outlined in the [TODO- Make sure this is correct] Methods Section), but has encountered some errors in the system assembly which need to be corrected before moving on.
-The subteam will continue to troubleshoot and fix the current problems  and then initial tests have been run to ensure that the  will begin run tests to
+The subteam now has a prototype system assembled (with the exact parameters outlined in the Methods Section), but has encountered some errors in the system assembly which need to be corrected before moving on.
+The subteam will continue to troubleshoot and fix the current system failures, and once everything is running smoothly with all the required equipment, experimentation will ensue.

+Initially, the subteam experienced problems when attempting to fluidize the sand bed due to leaks at connection points in the influent piping.
+These leaks were fixed by inserting push-to-connect components, Barbed fittings, and water-tight teflon tape on each of the tubing connections.

+Next, the subteam discovered that in order to have the influent water move at the fluidization velocity in order to fluidize the sand bed, it will be necessary to acquire a 600 RPM peristaltic pump.
+Currently, there are no such pumps available for use.
+As a result, the subteam can either recreate the prototype system using a new tube of smaller diameter for the fluidized bed reactor, or
 /*
 The prototype design will align with that illustrated below in Figure 5.
 Exact parameters (such as the length of the reactor) will be calculated and measured in the coming days during the fabrication process.